cnguy/kayn/README.md

 k.getLeagues({ names: ['Richelle', 'Grigne'] }, rprint)
 /* Note: I handle that platform id stuffs. */ k.getCurrentGame({ name: 'Fràe', region: REGIONS.OCEANIA }, rprint)

+/* Currently promises are bugged for these type of chained requests. */

 /*
   Functions will have an options parameter that you can pass in query